 Okay, I don't remember if we actually colored eggs last year on Good Friday, but I think it is a good tradition to start.
 So we will have to remember this for next year.

-First, we put a color tablet in each little bowl.
 The kids loved watching the tablets fizz and turn the vinegar bright colors.
 Baby is getting good at saying his colors, he loves to say orange.
-Both kids decided that the vinegar was really stinky, Peew.
-After the tablets quit fizzing, we added the water.

 Everyone got to dip their own eggs.
 This is the main reason I needed my mom to help.
 That little guy has pretty fast hands!